collapsed-stacks/startups/questions/4159/where-is-the-best-company-location-to-earn-more-total-income-on-mobile-applicati.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-04-29
 - score: 5

-<p>The only factor that counts is your local taxman.</p>
+The only factor that counts is your local taxman.

-<p>And the only valid answer imho is: the country you're living in, unless you're an international team.</p>
+And the only valid answer imho is: the country you're living in, unless you're an international team.

-<p>On paper, your cheapest option is to go with a country with a cheap, flat-rate corporate tax.
-There are some -- for instance Panama.</p>
+On paper, your cheapest option is to go with a country with a cheap, flat-rate corporate tax.
+There are some -- for instance Panama.

-<p>In practice, you'll get crucified by your taxman if you get caught, and caught you will get.</p>
+In practice, you'll get crucified by your taxman if you get caught, and caught you will get.

-<p>If your team is international, look into each founder's country.
-But go no further than that, because a nosy taxman <em>will</em> knock at your door one day and ask questions.
+If your team is international, look into each founder's country.
+But go no further than that, because a nosy taxman *will* knock at your door one day and ask questions.
 While it might technically be legal and valid for an international team to incorporate in a tax haven, in practice the amount of overhead involved when the need arises to justify it for the various founders will simply not be worth it.
-So don't play with this.</p>
+So don't play with this.